spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 ### Build process changing tools, use them yourself to set an example, then lay off the gas

 Throughout 2018 I spent a lot of time improving Artsy's engineering culture, mostly [using RFCs][rfcs].
 In 2019 I stopped creating new RFCs and only worked on RFCs as a co-signer which was owned by someone else.

-When I slowed down creating RFCs, others picked up and made changes in ways I would never have focused on.
-This is perfect space for an engineering team to be in.
+In 2019, we started to see a much more diverse set of engineers writing new RFCs which give the team access to a lot of new and interesting ideas and the RFC process has never been as active.
+I'm really proud of the work others are doing with this process.

 ### Create working groups to allow many people to work on a problem collectively